daybydata/legal_security_token_offering/README.md

 ## The new Financial Ecosystem Needs…

 * New (legal) tools for capitalizing business: SEC-registered Security Token Offerings (STOs)
-* A regulated, compliance-first exchange for digital asset
+* A regulated, compliance-first exchange for digital assets
 * A pipeline of credible businesses with large audiences and “tribal” power to drive exchange adoption and velocity
 * A market facilitator to prepare companies for the compliance requirements of a public offering
 * A marketplace for the Insumer* to purchase public shares

+*Investor + consumer = Insumer